diavelRider/hello-world/README.md

 # hello-world
-I'm learning hoe to use GitHub.
+I'm learning how to use GitHub.